Fluctuation guided search in quantum annealing: Results

 \subsection{Performance with anneal offsets and locked gadgets}

 It is now worth examining more closely the role which quantum fluctuations play in conditional performance, by comparing Fig.~\ref{fig:cost_number_chainSoft0_off_noOff} and \ref{fig:cost_number_chainSoft1_off_noOff} (averages directly compared in Fig.~ \ref{fig:cost_compare_chain_gadget} (left)).
 We are able to see that better solutions are possible with a lower softness parameter $\mathfrak{s}$, the question we have not explicitly answered yet, is whether the same is true for the fluctuations the free spins cause in the gadgets.
-To do this we need to compare the `free' and `locked' versions of the gadgets as introduced in Sec.~\ref{sec:exp_setup}.
+To do this we need to compare the `free' and `locked' versions of the gadgets, where free spins are not possible, regardless of the configuration of external spins, which are described in detail in the appendix.
 As Fig.~\ref{fig:cost_compare_chain_gadget} (right) shows, in the absence of anneal offsets having locked gadgets is very detrimental to performance, at least if more than about $6$ gadgets are desired to be free.
 On the other hand there is barely any difference once anneal offsets are employed, suggesting that the offsets can enhance the fluctuations and guide the search.
 Conversely, the effect of anneal offsets seems to be rather minimal for discrete variables encoded in chains.

 The first question to ask is what is the optimal value of $s^\star$ for given a desired number of free gadgets and soft chains, and how is this affected by factors like whether or not gadgets are locked and the softness parameter used for chains, as well as whether or not anneal offsets are used.
 Fig.~\ref{fig:s_star_gadg_chain} shows the optimal value of $s^\star$ for both gadgets and chains under different circumstances.
 The first thing to notice from this figure is that, perhaps unsurprisingly, $s^\star$ decreases monotonically (within statistical uncertainty) with the desired number of free gadgets or soft chains, this behaviour makes intuitive sense, because changing more variables requires a broader search.
 Furthermore, constant with Fig.~\ref{fig:cost_compare_chain_gadget}, the values of $s^\star$ based on whether or not anneal offsets are used differ much more for gadgets than for chains, indicating that allowing anneal offsets greatly changes the optimal strategy for gadgets, and does not change it as much for chains.
 Furthermore, except for when about $14$ or more free gadgets are desired, the optimal value of $s^\star$ when anneal offsets are used is almost the same for locked and unlocked gadgets, supporting the hypothesis that increased fluctuations from anneal offsets can act as an effective proxy for truly free variables.